EnSpec/Scanline-Flight-Planner/README.md

-# Scanning Route Plotter
+# Pushbroom Planner
 -------------------------

 ## About
-Scanning Route Plotter is a Python3 gui application that generates flight paths for aircraft carrying imaging spectrometers.
+Pushbroom Planner is a Python3 gui application that generates flight paths for aircraft carrying pushbroom scanners.
 ## Installation
 The installation of this package requires both Python3 and pip3.
 Python3 comes with Ubuntu by default, but pip3 must be installed from the package manager